You set out to look for a recluse. You find the passion you never thought you’d have.

 Four old friends plan their annual road trip.
 It’s been a toss-up every year, with each being different (and some not so good).
 But this year Russ’s idea is to find Nick Roberts.
 With an address stolen from the accounting files of the publishing house, the four friends set out to find the elusive Roberts and make names for themselves.
 And as three begin to get distracted – Russ by women, Michael by liquor, and Jim by porn or who knows what – only one stays the course: Steve Riley, a journalist from Knoxville, is determined to find Roberts and land the story of the century.

-His dedication to his mission is complicated by a deluge, a flash flood, and an obviously incorrect address.
+His dedication to his mission is complicated by the rural landscape, a deluge, a flash flood, and an obviously incorrect address.
 But as time has its way, Steve begins to wonder if his trip will be successful in any other ways.
 And if his suspicions are correct, what will he do?

 Even more unsettling is the real question: If he finds Nick Roberts, will he tell?